Chapter 4.15

 4.15.110 Posting required.

-When valuation notices have been mailed, the assessor shall cause notice that the assessment rolls have been completed to be posted at two public places for a period of two weeks.
-Such notice shall also state when and where the equalization hearings shall be held and that an appeal may be taken to the board of equalization upon the filing of notice in writing with the board specifying the grounds of the appeal.
+When valuation notices have been mailed, the city shall cause notice that the assessment rolls have been completed to be posted at two public places for a period of two weeks.
+Such notice shall also state the time and location of the board of equalization’s organizational meeting and that an appeal may be taken to the board of equalization by filing notice in writing with the board specifying the grounds of the appeal within thirty days of the date valuation notices were mailed.
 (Ord.
-01-12 § 1 (part), 2001.)
+01-12 § 1 (part), 2001; Ord.
+13-02 § 3, 2013; Ord.
+14-05 § 3, 2014.)

 A. Membership—Duties.